rstefanic/cd-key-generator/README.md

 ## Errors

-### If the error is in the 100s, then the error belongs to an error with generating a key, if the error is in the 200s, then the error belongs to a problem with decyphering a valid key
+* If the error is in the 100s, then the error belongs to a problem with generating a key, if the error is in the 200s, then the error belongs to a problem with decyphering a valid key